jingxiangmo/prompts-for-mcgill/README.md

 ## Software Systems [COMP 273]

 ### Teaching Concepts
 > Help me study for a software systems exam.
 Please always explain in concise and accurate terms.
-Always elim5.
+In the tone of Richard Feynman.
 The unstructured information I paste are from notes or slides.
 Always format the tables and charts nicely.

 Following usecase: "What is memory hierarchy?"

 ### Summarizing lecture notes
-> Summarize and explain the terms to me elim5:
+> Summarize and explain the terms to me elim5 in the tone of Richard Feynman.

 Following usecase: Langer's 2016 COMP 273 Notes
 ## Introduction to Computer Science [COMP 250]